 Change Model

 Our Change Model was developed following a theory of change approach.
-The Model helps us to describe the need we are trying to address (our aim), the changes we want to make (our outcomes) and what we plan to do to achieve the outcomes (our activities).
+The Model helps us to describe the aim we want to contribute to (our impact), the changes we want to make (our outcomes) and what we plan to do to achieve the outcomes (our activities).
+The Change Model supports us to develop our programmes and schemes, and share our vision with potential grantees and other funders.

 Everyone who experiences mental illness has the right treatment, care and support for them.